tbarron/dtm/README.md

     newobj = dt(myobj)

+#### timezone
+The tz argument is independent of the others.
+Any tz argument passed to the constructor specifies the locality of the input date/time specification.

+Internally, the date/time value is converted to UTC and stored as a UTC epoch value.

+All of dt's output methods accept a tz argument and will convert the internal UTC value to the specified output timezone.
+If no tz argument is specified on output, the internal UTC value is converted to the default local timezone for the machine where the software is running.

 ### Comparison
 dt objects can be compared for ==, <, or <= to other dt objects and to datetime objects.
 The > and >= operators work for dt to dt comparisons.
 The